StewartLynch/MyToDos-iOS15-Completed/README.md

 # Not another SwiftUI ToDo App! (iOS 15 updates)

 This is the completed project for my 3 part update to the SwifUI Not Another SwiftUI ToDo App series.
-This time instead of refactoring to use Combine, I refactor and enhance with new Concurrency options and IOS 15 features.
+This time instead of refactoring to use Combine, I refactor and enhance with new IOS 15 features.